leifcr/capistrano-monit_runit/README.md

 It is important to unmonitor tasks while deploying as they can trigger stops/restarts to the app that monit thinks are "crashes"

-_Note: This is already done in monit\_base.rb, so no additional setup in deploy.rb or env.rb required_

 ```ruby
 before "deploy", "monit:unmonitor"
 after  "deploy", "monit:monitor"